spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 A Kubernetes cluster is collections of master and worker nodes that cooperate to execute container application workloads.

 Kubernetes clusters provisioned by users are referred to as Workload Clusters.
-These clusters are created within projects and they are provisioned and managed in user's cloud environment.
-Each cluster is provisioned from a *Cluster Profile* with additional configuration overrides and cloud specific settings.
+These clusters are created within projects and they are provisioned and managed in the user's cloud environment.
+Each cluster is provisioned from a *cluster profile* with additional configuration overrides and cloud specific settings.

 # Cloud Account